 - Marketing timing.
 Unlike mutual fund shares that can only be bought and sold at the end of the trading day, shares in ETFs can be purchased throughout the trading day like stocks.
 This allows investors to get in and out of their holding when investment decisions and tax results dictate.
 What’s more, ETFs also utilize a process called "Create and Redeem" to facilitate investor purchases and sales of the ETF shares.
 Under Create and Redeem, ETFs (unlike traditional, open-end mutual funds) do not have to sell individual securities in order to meet redemptions; instead can use an Authorized Participant (AP) to act as a tax-smart clearinghouse to facilitate redemptions.

 - Distributions.
 Both mutual funds and ETFs generally are required to distribute capital gains to investors, which can potentially result in a significant tax cost annually.
-However, because ETFs trade less frequently than mutual funds—for the most part they are indexes that are usually fixed and they do not have to sell off holdings to generate cash for redemptions—there are usually lower taxable capital gains distributions.

 A Final Word